lammps/lammps/doc/src/read_restart.rst

 :doc:`processors <processors>` command.
 The partitioning can later be changed by the :doc:`balance <balance>` or :doc:`fix balance
 <fix_balance>` commands.

+.. deprecated:: 23Jun2022

+Atom coordinates that are found to be outside the simulation box when reading the restart will be remapped back into the box and their image flags updated accordingly.
+This previously required specifying the *remap* option, but that is no longer required.

 Restart files are saved in binary format to enable exact restarts, meaning that the trajectories of a restarted run will precisely match